ada-af/DBooru/README.md

 >- idna
 >- cryptography
 >- ffmpeg or pillow
 >
->If you have PyOpenSSL installed - remove it
->
 >Or you can launch extra/linux\_deps.sh or extra/windows\_deps.bat and wait for magic